RuzibekGit/DRF_E-Commerce/readme.md

 <br>

-# User authentication
+# DRF E-Commerce
-This repository contains the implementation of a user management system with various endpoints for user registration, verification, login, password management, and profile updates.
+This repository contains a comprehensive e-commerce application built using Django Rest Framework (DRF).
+The project includes various features essential for an online store, such as user management, product management, cart functionality, and order processing.

 #### users/register/
 paylaod